aosingh/sqlite_rx/docs/security/curve_key_gen.md

 Notice in `server` mode, the script also creates a directory called `authorized_clients` This will be used when you want the server to respond to only known clients.
-You will place all authorized clients' public keys in this directory.
+You will place authorized clients' public keys in this directory.

 ## Generate Client's private and public keys